 - Out-patient surgery

 - Performed under local anaesthetic

-Hair transplantation surgery is considered to be "minor out-patient surgery".
+Hair transplantation surgery is considered to be "minor out-patient procedure".

 Hair transplant procedures can take from 4-8 hours and performed using local anaesthesia on an out-patient basis.
 There is typically little discomfort during the surgical procedure, but please consult the surgeon if you are feeling some pain.

 The donor areas, where the grafts have been harvested, are closed with sutures, these are usually removed in 7-14 days.
 The recipient sites, where the grafts are placed on top, are essentially small, superficial slits in the skin of the scalp.
-At the end of the procedure, a very light dressing is applied.
-At the conclusion of the procedure the surgeon usually checks the final placement of the grafts, and an assistant then explains the postoperative instructions, which are supplied in written form as well.
+At the conclusion of the procedure, the surgeon usually checks the final placement of the grafts, and an assistant then explains the postoperative instructions, which are supplied in written form as well.

 Hair in the donor area is clipped to a 2mm length.
 If the hair in the donor area is left 1.5 - 2" long, the hair above the donor site can be combed over and completely camouflages these areas immediately after the procedure.

-The donor area and the recipient area are anaesthetised by injecting a local anaesthetic with a very small gauge needle that is about the size of an acupuncture needle.
+The donor area and the recipient area are anaesthetised by injecting a local anaesthetic with a very small gauge needle.
 Anaesthetising the area is the only uncomfortable part of the session.